KdotGhai/surfs_up/README.md

  ## Results:
    <br />![June Description](Resources/June_decription.png)<br />
    <br /> ![December description](Resources/December_deccription.png)<br />
-  - In June we can see that we have more ideal conditions as both the count and standard deviation are higher than December inidcating the flow of clients is more ideal in June.
+  - In December we can see that we have more ideal conditions as both the count and standard deviation are higher than June inidcating lower levels of precipitation
-  - The minimum in June is at 64 and in December the minimum is at 56, clearly to cold to operate business as December draws closer in the season
+  - The minimum in June is at 64 and in December the minimum is at 56, clearly to June is too volatile to operate business in and preferably December is has a more ideal season
   - Standard deviation is 3.25 in June and 3.75 -- making a .5 difference in the two different seasons
 ## Summary
-<br /> &nbsp;&nbsp;&nbsp;&nbsp; Overall, it’s clear that its preferable to operate in the first half of the year as well as, a couple of months after.
-However, the business would take on losses if it tried to operate all year round.
-Its best if it operates for three quarters of the year since as we approach December the conditions become less ideal for the surf shop as well as, eating ice cream.
+<br /> &nbsp;&nbsp;&nbsp;&nbsp; Overall, it’s clear that its preferable to operate in the second half(closer to December) of the year as precipitation levels are much less in the second half of the year.
+The business cannot risk operating in the first half(Closer to June) as precipitation levels are drastically high indicating storms or monsoons are a natural occurrence.
+If the business is to thrive it would only have to operate for 4-5 months or reconsider its second functionality of being an ice cream shop as well since that aspect cannot be fulfilled all year round or not even half the year.